raforg/danectl/README.md

 It generates TLSA records for your TLS services for you to publish to the DNS, checks that they are correctly published, and performs key rollovers.

-*Danectl* can generate and check SSHFP records for the local *SSH* server as well.
+*Danectl* can also generate and check SSHFP records for the local *SSH* server.

-*Danectl* can generate and check an OPENPGPKEY record for a GnuPG key as well.
+*Danectl* can also generate and check an OPENPGPKEY record for a *GnuPG* key.

+*Danectl* can also generate and check an SMIMEA record for an S/MIME certificate.

 # DESCRIPTION